International Soccer League: History

 To get USSFA approval, Cox worked through the existing American Soccer League, a USSFA-recognized league.
 This went so far that in 1961, the ASL scheduled only one game during the ISL season in order to keep from drawing fan support from the league.
 Each year, the ISL played two halves to its season, with different sets of teams; the top team from each half played each other in a season-ending championship game.
 In order to give the American fans a greater stake in the league, Cox also decided to enter a team of U.S.-based players; this team, called variably New York, the New Yorkers and the New York Americans, was usually a mix of U.S.-based European professionals with some native all-stars.
 Cox also gained regional television coverage, and the associated revenue stream.
 While the games were initially played in the New York metropolitan area, as interest in the ISL increased, he expanded the league to Chicago, Detroit, Boston and Los Angeles.

 The ISL lasted only through the end of the 1965 season before folding, not so much by its continuing financial losses (some $100,000 over five seasons), but due to the continuing hostility of the USSFA.
 The ISL's growing success, combined with Cox’ refusal to allow USSFA a part in the league management, led to the USSFA's fear losing control of soccer in the United States.
 In 1965 the organization forbade Cox from importing teams into the U.S. and threatened to declare the ISL an outlaw league.
 Cox was forced to fold the ISL, but sued USSFA in federal court for anti-trust violations, a suit he eventually won.
 While the ISL played its last season in 1965, the model was used again in 1967 when the United Soccer Association (USA) imported foreign teams to populate its league and again in 1969 when the North American Soccer League (NASL) used imported teams for the first half of its season.

 In 1967, Cox joined with several other investors to found the National Professional Soccer League, a non-USSFA sanctioned league which, the following year, merged with the US to become the NASL.

 List of champions

+League

 Teams were divided into two groups (Section I and Section II) where they played a single round-robin tournament.
 Teams placed first in each group, played a final match to decide a champion.